Want to learn more about Croton Trivia

-The Croton Plant, or Codiaeum variegatum, is a vibrantly colored, eye-catching plant that looks like it would be at home on an alien planet!
-But it's actually originally from Southeast Asia (specifically India, Sri Lanka and Malaysia) and parts of Australia, where it enjoys the heat and sunshine.
+The Croton Plant, or Codiaeum variegatum, is a vibrantly colored, eye-catching plant that almost looks like it's native to an alien planet!
+But it's actually originally from Southeast Asia (specifically India, Sri Lanka and Malaysia) and parts of Australia, where it enjoys the warm temperature and sunshine.

 Crotons get their name from the Greek 'krótos', meaning 'tick', due to the tick-shaped seeds that some varieties show.

 Crotons are easily recognizable due to their beautiful leaves, but they're also well-known for being a bit fussy at times.
 They can take a little bit of adjustment time to settle into a new environment, but once they become accustomed to their surroundings they can do quite well in an indoor environment.

 Place it in a spot with plenty of bright light but, if possible, shelter it a bit from intense sun during the hottest summer days.

 Plenty of sunlight ensures the brightest possible colors will develop in your Croton's foliage: try to make sure yours gets around 4-6 hours of sunlight per day.
 Just make sure it has been allowed to adjust to the bright light so you don't risk scorching it.
 Signs that it is not getting enough light are etiolated growth, sparse leaves and lack of coloring.

 What makes the Crotons most finicky is their sensitivity to watering issues.
 They highly dislike both being overwatered and being exposed to drought.
 The best way to solve this is to make sure they are potted in a high quality soil mix with excellent draining properties.
 Adding perlite, vermiculite and pumice to your potting soil is a great way to make your soil more Croton friendly.